-- across a suite of alternatives.
-These alternatives were related to how hatcheries might be operated to - 2 manage effects (negative and positive) on natural salmon and steelhead populations, both ESA-listed and - 3 non-listed.
-Alternative 6 was selected by NMFS to implement (NMFS 2017). - 4 Although the Mitchell Act FEIS analyzed the likely comprehensive effects of hatchery production on broad - 5 scales, it did not contain site-specific analyses for the programs included in this EA.
-Where relevant, this - 6 EA compares production levels from the six included programs to the alternatives analyzed in the Mitchell - 7 Act FEIS and production levels assumed there for these same programs, to inform the analysis of - 8 program effects relative to the range of alternatives analyzed in the Mitchell Act FEIS.
-In general, - 9 releases from the four steelhead programs included in this EA are slightly lower than or similar to those - described in the Mitchell Act FEIS, whereas releases from the two Chinook Salmon programs included in - this EA are greater than those described in the Mitchell Act FEIS.
+- 1 manage effects (negative and positive) on natural salmon and steelhead populations, both ESA-listed and 2 non-listed.
+Alternative 6 was selected by NMFS to implement (NMFS 2017b). - 3 Although the Mitchell Act FEIS analyzed the likely comprehensive effects of hatchery production on broad - 4 scales, it did not contain site-specific analyses for the programs included in this EA.
+Where relevant, this - 5 EA compares production levels from the six included programs to the alternatives analyzed in the Mitchell - 6 Act FEIS and production levels assumed there for these same programs, to inform the analysis of - 7 program effects relative to the range of alternatives analyzed in the Mitchell Act FEIS.
+In general, - 8 releases from the four steelhead programs included in this EA are slightly lower than or similar to those - 9 described in the Mitchell Act FEIS, whereas releases from the two Chinook Salmon programs included in - 10 this EA are greater than those described in the Mitchell Act FEIS.